OET Coaching Center in Kerala

 - Speech Pathology

-Listening, reading, writing and speaking skills of the candidate are analyzed in the test.
+The listening, reading, writing, and speaking skills of the candidate are analyzed in the test.
 A minimum of grade B is needed in each skill to be accepted by various professional boards.
 There is a sub-test for each skill area.
 The Listening and Reading sub-texts are common to all professions and are intended to evaluate the candidate on his/her ability to understand spoken and written English in circumstances connected to general health and medicine.

 Components of OET